openaps/docs/docs/docs/walkthrough/phase-4/oref1-features.md

 **(If you cannot read the code to figure out how to interpret the first sentence in number 2; you may not be ready for SMB.)**

+There are multiple preference toggles for SMB/UAM.
+Check out the [preferences page](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-3/beyond-low-glucose-suspend.html) for more details on all the settings, but the short version is:

+* enableSMB_with_bolus means SMB will be enabled DIA hours after a manual bolus
+* enableSMB_with_COB means SMB will be enabled when you've entered carbs
+* enableSMB_with_temptarget means SMB will be enabled with eating soon or lower temp targets.
+For example, if your target is usually 100mg/dL, a temp target of 99 (or 80, the typical eating soon target) will enable SMB.
+Conversely, a higher temp target (101 if your target is 100) will disable SMB.

 3. Another optional feature that might help your SMB (or AMA) deal with entered meal carbs is to set an appropriate "remainingCarbsCap".
 That should be set to no larger than a typical large meal, and no larger than the number of carbs you'd typically be able to absorb over 4 hours.
 There is a hard-coded maximum of 90 grams, so don't bother setting anything higher than that.
 If remainingCarbsCap is set to something above zero, then in situations where carbs have been entered but carb absorption has not yet begun, oref1 will assume that 2/3 of those carbs will be absorbed evenly over the next 4 hours.
 As a result, oref1 can begin SMB'ing (or AMA high-temping) more so than it otherwise would immediately after entering carbs.
 If carbs are entered early, this can also act more aggressively than "eating soon", based on trusting that you really will eat (most of) the entered carbs at some point before all the insulin kicks in.

 In other words: If it is set to zero, the SMB will be "less aggressive" than if it is set to a non-zero number approximating a large meal.
 A non-zero number allows the algorithm to deliver insulin earlier even if not seeing a rise in the CGM value.
 The higher the value the more aggressive it will be.